KaylaMLe/PersonalProjects/README.md

 # Projects Overview
 Below is a quick overview of my different projects in this repo.

+## Dog
+*Status: In Progress*
+* Languages: UML, JavaScript (anticipated)

+Model a complex concept from an object-oriented perspective

+## Animations in Manim
+*Status: Ongoing*
+* Language: Python

+Apply mathematic knowledge to digital animated structures to teach others math

 ## Simpletron
 *Status: Hiatus*
 * Language: C++

 Uses a high-level language to parse a text file and emulate ARM assembly programming

-## Animations in Manim
-*Status: Ongoing*
-* Language: Python

-Apply mathematic knowledge to digital animated structures to teach others math

 ## HighLow
 *Status: Finished*